yueneiqi/jemalloc-wiki/Coding-Style.md

-jemalloc's coding style is based on [FreeBSD's style(9)](https://www.freebsd.org/cgi/man.cgi?query=style&sektion=9), but with enough deviations to warrant stand-alone documentation.
+jemalloc's coding style was originally based on [FreeBSD's style(9)](https://www.freebsd.org/cgi/man.cgi?query=style&sektion=9), but has morphed and deviated enough warrant stand-alone documentation.
 The following applies to C/C++ files; for other languages such as POSIX shell, make a best effort to mimic existing jemalloc code.

 C code conforms to the C99 standard.